List of all U-boats

 14 Jan 1945

-After sinking 3 ships from convoy BX 141 (Boston-Halifax) just off Halifax, Nova Scotia, U-1232 was counterattacked by the escorts.
-The Canadian frigate HMCS Ettrick rammed the boat, causing extensive damage to the tower, periscopes and radio mast.
-The boat was then depth charged heavily but managed to slip away.
-The damage forced curtailment of the patrol and return to base, arriving at Marviken, Norway, on Feb 14.
+After sinking three ships from convoy BX 141 (Boston-Halifax) just off Halifax, Nova Scotia, U-1232 was counterattacked by the escorts.
+The Canadian frigate HMCS Ettrick rammed the boat, causing extensive damage to the conning tower, periscopes and radio mast.
+Despite being damaged by subsequent heavy depth charging, U-1232 managed to slip away, but was forced to return to base, arriving at Marviken, Norway, on Feb 14.
 (Sources: Blair, vol 2, page 649)

 1 recorded attack on this boat.